Hiking the Puʻu Manamana Trail: Crouching Lion to Kahekili Ridge on Oʻahu

 The Puʻu Manamana Trail in east Oʻahu is one my favorite adventures when I’m looking for a fun, challenging day hike, but not something too long.

-That being said, the Puʻu Manamana Trail is not a beginner trail.
+That being said, the Puʻu Manamana Trail is not a beginner hike.
 You need to be comfortable with high-exposure, some climbing, and comfortability with both if the weather turns.
 For these reasons, I want to emphasize that the distance should not influence your perception about how hard the Puʻu Manamana Loop Trail is.

 Puʻu Manamana Trailhead Parking

-Parking for the Crouching Lion Trailhead is located in a small dirt lot on the right side of Kamehameha Highway just before Kahana Bay Beach Park when coming from Kāneʻohe or on the left after the beach park when coming from the North Shore.
+First, there’s a small dirt lot on the right-hand side of Kamehameha Highway, just before Kahana Bay Beach Park when coming from Kāneʻohe, or on the left after the beach park when coming from the North Shore.
+This is more famously known as the Crouching Lion Trailhead, which is why it’s the busier of the two.

-That being said, consider the Crouching Lion Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.
+All being said, consider the Crouching Lion Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.

-Google Maps Directions: Crouching Lion Trailhead
+Google Maps Directions: Puʻu Manamana Trailhead / Kahekili Ridge Trailhead

 Hiking the Puʻu Manamana Trail